kshulgina/codetta/README.md

 ## Setting up a profile HMM database

-Codetta aligns the input sequence to a database of profile HMM models of proteins.
+Codetta aligns the input sequence to a database of protein profile HMMs.

 By default, Codetta will use the Pfam database.
 You can download a version of Pfam 35.0 specially built for Codetta from our website.
 From the `codetta` directory,